csmfindling/learning_variability/README.md

  	1. *blocks_idx*, of shape (T), specifying the beginning of each blocks.
 If it is the beginning of a new block, a 1 should be present.
 By default, it will be set to blocks_idx = np.zeros(T), with blocks_idx[0]= 1, assuming thus only one block.
 1. A *complete* argument in (1/0) specifying whether you are in the complete or feedback setting
 1. A *leaky* argument in (-1/0/1) specifying the learning rule in the partial case.
 When complete, there is nothing to do, leaky=-1.
 In partial, one must choose between the leaky model or anticorrelated model leaky = 1/0; if leaky == 1, then the regression to the mean model will be applied; elif leaky == 0 then the 1 - R model will the applied else an error will be raise
-1. A *onload* argument = True/False : If onload is set to True, the dictionary input expects much more variables (see load_results function).
+1. An *onload* argument = True/False : If onload is set to True, the dictionary input expects much more variables (see load_results function).
 Essentially, it expects the contents of the output of the save function

 A simple example is given below.
 First, import the smc object file